Last updated on November 6th, 2023 at 01:56 pm

 - Provides comfort to the hand for the perfect release

 - Loses its versatility when worn out

 4. Infinite Discs Inca

-If you are looking for the best mid-range disc for beginners, then the Inca disc from Infinite Discs is the best way to go.
-In my experience of using this on the field, this disc is best if you need midrange drives and controlled approaches.
+For the best mid-range disc for beginners, the Inca disc from Infinite Discs is the top choice.
+In my field experience, it excels for midrange drives and controlled approaches.

 On the field, I witnessed how consistent this disc was in terms of flying.
 It is one of the most trusted point-and-shoot midrange discs that has a reliable fade towards the end of the flight.
 I feel that every disc golfer needs this type of disc in terms of the versatility it provides.
 I have used this disc for short drives off the tee pad or an approach shot using a clear hyzer line.